 NAHB today called on Congress to focus on improving the older homes, structures and infrastructure that are less resilient to natural disasters because they were built when there were no national model codes in existence or constructed following codes that are now outdated.

-“Sound building codes are already in place in most communities and they are doing their job,” said Randy Noel, NAHB immediate past chairman and a home builder and developer from LaPlace, La.
+"Sound building codes are already in place in most communities and they are doing their job," said NAHB Immediate Past Chairman Randy Noel.

 "Requiring the use of 'latest published editions' of certain codes or standards is too prescriptive," said Noel.
 "New construction is built to more stringent codes and standards and is more resilient than older housing – a fact that FEMA and others have reported numerous times."

 What became readily apparent in the aftermath of the devastating hurricane season in 2017 and the California wildfires of last year is that properties that suffered the most damage were largely older housing stock.
 One hundred and thirty million homes out of the nation’s housing stock of 137 million were built before 2010, and therefore not subject to the modern building codes that are now in effect.